TheKevJames/web/reviews/README.rst

 `Ra`_                                           Fantasy, RatFic                         Magic as Engineering.
 Very well-written, worth checking out.
 `Sasuke Uchiha and the Power of Lies`_          FanFic(Naruto), Humor                   A parody of Naruto, with a focus on absurdity and self-delusion.
 Fun and silly read.
 `Shadows of the Limelight`_                     Superheroes, RatFic                     A story about superheroes whose powers are defined by stories.
 Very interesting take on the genre, worth a read.
+`The Arithmancer`_                              FanFic(HP)                              The Arithmancer, as well as its sequel(s?), follow a scientifically-minded Hermione as she munchkins her way through life.
+Its no HPMOR, but its definitely entertaining!
 `The Bridge`_                                   SciFi                                   Interesting story about life on a colony ship hundreds of years after understanding of our own technology has been lost.
 Very interesting, definitely worth a read.
 `The Fable of the Dragon-Tyrant`_               RatFic                                  Hard to describe without giving the story away -- very short read, "makes you think".
 Check it out!
 `The Last Christmas`_                           RatFic                                  Short story about the mantle of Santa Claus being passed down to an industrial engineer.
 Short story, interesting read.